top of page

 Price

-$800 excluding 9% GST
+$2,400 excluding 9% GST

 Who is this for

-This programme is for public sector leaders and senior managers who:
+This programme is for public sector leaders and senior managers

-• Oversee citizen-facing services or policy implementation
+• Oversee citizen-facing services or AI-enabled services for policy implementation

 • Need to integrate AI while ensuring services remain human-centred, inclusive, and trusted